ufukomer/spring-training/README.md

 [Hibernate ORM](http://hibernate.org/orm/) enables developers to more easily write applications whose data outlives the application process.
 As an Object/Relational Mapping (ORM) framework, Hibernate is concerned with data persistence as it applies to relational databases (via JDBC).

+@Entity, specifies that class can be saved to database.

+@Table, specifies the name of table that our data will be saved in it.
+If @Table annotation is not used then our class name would be the table name.

+@Id, specifies that our value is the primary key.

+@GeneratedValue, corresponds to AUTO_INCREMENT keyword of MySQL.
+The value with @GeneratedValue annotation shouldn't be assigned by developer.

 #### 22. Spring Transaction Management - (INCOMPLETE)

 - [Transaction](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/transaction.html) management by using @Transactional annotation.